itflow-org/itflow/README.md

 * CardDAV to integrate with 3rd party Address books
 * Unifi and UNMS integration
 * Stripe Integration for online payments
+* Client Portal
+* Toast Alerts with recent caller that matches caller ID in database which allows you to click on the toast alerts and bring up the clients account right away.
+* Built-in mailing list used for alerts and marketing